 The CARRESS trial studied 188 randomized acute decompensated heart failure patients over the course of 96 hours and found no difference in weight loss and an increase in creatinine level relative to the control group treated with intravenous diuretics.
 The creatinine increase was interpreted as a sign of potential worsening renal function in the ultrafiltration group.
-Results of CARRESS have been criticized on several grounds, particularly that trial results were impacted by centers unfamiliar with the use of ultrafiltration therapy and that the diuretic regimen employed was not representative of standard-of-care.
-In addition, a recent analysis of the DOSE trial to explore the putative link between short-term changes in creatinine level and outcome in acute decompensated heart failure has found that the intragroup difference observed in CARRESS does not fall into a range associated with adverse long-term outcomes including death, re-hospitalization or visits to the emergency department.
-Such events were examined in CARRESS over 60 days and no differences were detected between the groups.
+Results of CARRESS have been criticized on several limitations, particularly that trial results were impacted by centers unfamiliar with the use of ultrafiltration therapy, different ultrafiltration rates should have utilized per patient characteristics, and that the diuretic regimen employed was not representative of standard-of-care.
+In addition, recent analyses of the CARRESS study cohort were published since the original study results.
+One-protocol analysis showed that ultrafiltration had higher net fluid loss and weight reduction compared to intravenous diuretics, and there was no significant differences in long-term outcomes.
+An additional sub-study analysis on urinary biomarkers showed that although further worsening creatinine levels was reported, decongestion and renal function recovery at 60 days were superior in patients with increased tubular injury markers.
+The data suggests that the benefits of decongestion may outweigh modest or transient increases in serum creatinine during ultrafiltration.
+Thus, a change in creatinine should not dissuade the use of ultrafiltration.

 Disparate results between UNLOAD and CARRESS led to initiation of the AVOID-HF trial.
 AVOID-HF was designed to prospectively address the question of patient outcomes when treated with ultrafiltration versus intravenous diuretics for acute decompensated heart failure.
 Trial design assumptions indicated that 810 patients would need to be randomized to achieve adequate statistical power.
 However, the study was terminated at 224 patients for business reasons by Baxter.
 Despite being underpowered, the results of AVOID-HF indicated distinct trends toward reduced composite heart-failure events in the ultrafiltration group over 90 days.
-In addition, pre-specified secondary endpoints demonstrated significant reductions in heart failure re-hospitalization at 30 days.
-No significant differences were observed in creatinine level between the groups, although a trend toward increase may have been present at 48 hours.
+In addition, pre-specified secondary endpoints demonstrated significant reductions in heart failure and cardiovascular events re-hospitalization at 30 days.
+No significant differences were observed in creatinine level between the groups during treatment and up to 90 days following treatment.
 In totality, AVOID-HF recapitulated the results of both UNLOAD and CARRESS while providing evidence that had AVOID-HF been followed to completion it would likely have met its primary endpoint of improved outcome in acute decompensated heart failure patients.